TorchQuant/ShadowPM3.5/README.md

 Shadow PM 3.5 is a predictive modeling project for stock market analysis using machine learning.
 It leverages historical stock data to predict future stock price movements and analyze the performance of a trading strategy.

+For a detailed tutorial on the code and its usage, please refer to [this link](https://drive.google.com/file/d/1IQnMbn8E1zhCy5qZLgkZP6m4wMMTk7ch/view?usp=share_link).

 ## Importing Libraries

 This project utilizes various Python libraries and packages, including: